core-wg/oscore/draft-ietf-core-object-security.md

 5. Decrypt the COSE object using the Recipient Key.

-   * If decryption fails, the client MUST stop processing the response and SHOULD send an error message.
+   * If decryption fails, the client MUST stop processing the response and SHOULD send an 4.01 error message.

-   * If decryption succeeds and Observe is used, update the Recipient Replay Window, as described in {{replay-protection-section}}.
+   * If decryption succeeds and Observe is used, update the Recipient Replay Window, as described in {{sequence-numbers}}.

-6. Add decrypted options or payload to the unprotected overwriting any outer E options (see {{coap-headers-and-options}}).
+6. Add decrypted options or payload to the unprotected response overwriting any outer E options (see {{coap-headers-and-options}}).
 The Object-Security option is removed.

    * If Observe is used, replace the Observe value with the 3 least significant bytes in the sequence number.